 The Reformation Spreads

 Looking back through the lens of history, it is fascinating to see how God had His perfect timing.
 The Reformation had the ability to spread throughout Europe largely because Johann Gutenberg had invented a movable type printing press in Germany some year before Luther’s reformation.
 This gave the ability to print and publish ideas, teachings, and Scripture like never before.
 While Tyndale hand wrote his translation of the English Bible, now it had the ability to be printed and distributed.
-Actually, the first publication Johann Gutenberg chose to print was a Bible, this was the world’s first Bible printed by a machine.
-A copy of it sits in our nation’s capital in the Library of Congress building!
+Actually, the first publication Johann Gutenberg chose to print was a Bible.
+This was the world’s first Bible printed by a machine.
+A copy of it sits in our nation’s capital in the Library of Congress!

 Every Person Should Own A Bible